whoisterencelee/fiscobcos4macau/wk1/build_chain.md

 # MAIN

-set server(s) IP, why do we need to use fixed IP?
+set server(s) IP, can use fixed IP or URL